 7. Prepare the Property for Showings

 Depending on whether the property is vacant or occupied, you will need to either work with the owner to prepare the home for showings or have it staged.
 If someone is living in the home, it can be difficult to keep the property looking its best every day.
 At a minimum, work with your client to organize the house so it will look good in listing photos.
-Vacant properties can also benefit from staging or, if you’re on a budget, virtual staging.
+Vacant properties can also benefit from staging.

 Real Estate Listing Checklist: Marketing